mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-In addition to the posterior deviation in our predictions, we can also assess uncertainty in these models by investigating the individuals distributions that composed the model.
+In addition to the posterior spread in our predictions, we can also assess uncertainty in these models by investigating the other posterior distributions that composed the model.
-Listing the standard deviations of the posteriors is an easy way to quantify that some predictions, because they're modelled by wider curves, will have inherently more uncertainty associated.
+Listing the standard deviations of the posteriors is an easy way to quantify why some predictions, because they're modelled by wider curves, will have inherently more uncertainty associated.

 ---

-Linear models extrapolate well, or at least better than some classes of models, but of course, the extrapolations assume a linear relation.
+Linear models extrapolate well, or at least better than some classes of models, but of course, these extrapolations assume a linear relation.
-This is not realistic of course — we can imagine that there are strong non-linear relations if unit price get close to nothing, and also when they get several times higher than the base price.
-That said, they're more helpful nearer values that have been observed.
+This is not realistic for all cases, of course — we can imagine that there are strong non-linear relations if unit price get close to zero, and also when they get several times higher than the base price.

 If we wanted to answer the question of what discount to apply to an offer to have it accepted, in this models, it's simply a matter of sampling from the posterior with a different price value.
-In the plot below we can see a range of discounts that would turn previously declined offers into conversions.
+In the plot below we can see a range of discounts that would convert previously declined offers into conversions.
 Quite interesting!
 Ideally a sales rep would like to see large spikes in won opportunities without giving large discounts.

-Below we can see the evolution of conversions with discounts and the color represent the mean uncertainty of all previously declined offers.
-The smaller prices will affect the outcome of the logit model.
-The shape of the posterior on the other hand fixed, so we can also interpret some of the marginalized distributions for countries of for products.
+Below we can see the evolution of conversions with discounts and the color represents the mean of a measure of uncertainty (std dev of the posterior) of all previously declined offers.
+The smaller prices will affect the outcome of the logit model, and therefore the probability (which as seen above, has a direct relation to the uncertainty).
+The shape of the posterior on the other hand is fixed.
+To put it in other words, some countries or products, because they have a lower signal-to-noise ratio, will always be more uncertain.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/discount.png" | relative_url }})